 TVX is the leading international conference for presentation and discussion of research into online video and TV interaction and user experience.
-The TVX Doctoral Consortium (DC) serves as a forum for PhD students to share ideas about the development, use, and evaluation of interactive television and online video, compare approaches, discuss research problems and receive feedback from the international Interactive Television community.
-PhD students working in the area of interactive television are welcome to submit a paper to the Doctoral Consortium for TVX.
-The doctoral consortium will take place on 22nd June 2016.
+The TVX Doctoral Consortium (DC) serves as a forum for PhD students to share ideas about the development, use, and evaluation of interactive television and online video.
+To compare approaches, discuss research problems and receive feedback from the international Interactive Television community.
+PhD students working in interactive television and related areas are invited to submit a paper to the Doctoral Consortium for TVX2017.
+The doctoral consortium will take place on 14th June 2017.

 Submissions should describe PhD research that is at a stage where feedback from the international interactive TV community might be of value.
 Thus, it is expected that students who will submit papers should have specified the research problems that their work will address, and have already made (or are close to making) their PhD research proposal.
 They should also have at least a year of work remaining to complete their PhD thesis.

-Submissions must not exceed 4 pages (excluding references) and the write up should be in SIGCHI Extended Abstracts Format.
+Submissions are of a paper that should be between 2 and 4 pages, not exceeding 4 pages (excluding references) and a poster.
+The paper should be in regular SIGCHI paper format.
 They should be well organised and structured in a way that demonstrates the links between the concepts presented, and they should clearly specify: